lmhale99/iprPy/iprPy/record/potential_openKIM_LAMMPS/README.md

 ## Introduction

-The potential_LAMMPS Record style is for collecting the parameters associated with a LAMMPS implemented interatomic potential.
+The potential_openKIM_LAMMPS Record style is for collecting the parameters associated with a LAMMPS implemented interatomic potential.
 It can be read in and interpreted using the atomman.lammps.Potential class.

 The potential_*LAMMPS record styles are all identical and are only separated based on the content source: